-Carolina is our Student Experience wizard.
-She is responsible for handling the on-boarding, on-going, and graduation experiences.
-She is here to guarantee all our students have the materials they need to succeed, as well as resolving any issues our students might have.
-She is also a certified Sprint Master who graduated at the top of her class with a kick-ass Arduino prototype.
+Our Student Experience team is responsible for handling the on-boarding, on-going, and graduation experiences.
+They are here to guarantee all our students have the materials they need to succeed, as well as resolving any issues our students might have.
+Currently the team is led by Carolina Ceballos.
+Carolina is a certified Sprint Master who graduated at the top of her class with a kick-ass Arduino prototype.

 As the author for the program and lead mentor, Tenny is always there to interact with students, challenge them, answer questions and coach the other mentors to make sure they do a great job in guiding our students through the Bootcamp experience.